rwanwork/SRR-Lookup/README.md

      SRR-Lookup (SRR Lookup)
      Copyright (C) 2018 by Raymond Wan

-sam2irs is distributed under the terms of the GNU General Public License (GPL, version 3 or later) -- see the file LICENSE for details.
+SRR-Lookup is distributed under the terms of the GNU General Public License (GPL, version 3 or later) -- see the file LICENSE for details.

 Permission is granted to copy, distribute and/or modify this document under the